 Business Logic Flaws are Difficult to Find

 Because they sometimes involve the unique business rules and procedures of an organization, business logic errors can be challenging to locate and may not always be obvious or simple to spot using conventional testing techniques.
 A few explanations are as follows:

-- Complexity – The Business logic flaws arise due to the complex interactions between systems, processes and rules within an organization.
+- Complexity – Business logic flaws arise due to the complex interactions between systems, processes, and rules within an organization.
 This complexity can make it difficult to identify where the error is occurring.